irisdum/sent2_cloud_remover/README.md

 # sent2-cloud-remover
-IN PROGRESS, this code is not finished
+IN PROGRESS, this code is not finished and change regularly !!!!!

-Use of multi-temporal SAR data and optical image with the use of cGAN to create synthetise cloud free optical image This repesitory describe all the scripts used to find the cloud free sentinel 2 images and their corresponding sentinel 1, download the data, preprocess them using SNAP, creating the tiles (256*256) for the data and for the label.
+This project aim at first using the method of conditional Generative adversial Network on Sentinel 1 and Sentinel 2 in order to be able to recreate Sentinel 2 images from previous Sentinel2 and 1 and current Sentinel 1.
+Then assessing the quality of the image produced studying the burned area maps.
+This project is thus divided in different steps :
+- Creation of the dataset (done, some clean of the code required)
+- Training of the conditional Generative Adversial Network (done, some clean of the code required)
+- Assessing  the results of the simulated image (in progress)

+Many of the different computation steps are easily available from the Makefile.

 ## Installation requirements :

  - Google earth engine
  - Esa SNAP (command gpt will be used)
  - GDAL
+ -Fmask
  Exemple of a docker image with GDAL :
  To build the docker image
 `docker build -t thinkwhere/gdal-python:3.7-ubuntu . `
 To run the docker image
 ` docker run -p 8888:8888  `
+One of the final aim would be to create a docker with all the installation required

 ## Downloading the data

+## LOOKING AT THE AREA OF INTEREST
+ TODO : include the Google earth engine scripts

 ### Finding cloud free images

 Input :
 - an area (geojson you can use QGIS to create it)